 Candidates with a Ph.D. and/or M.D. degree and strong record of research achievements are invited to submit an online application at our website Salk Faculty Online Application.
 A curriculum vitae and description of present and future scientific endeavors are required.
 Please arrange to have three letters of recommendation sent directly from the referees to email@example.com

 We will begin reviewing applications on November 1, 2019, although applications with all the required materials will be accepted until the position is filled.
+Applications at the Assistant Professor level will no longer be accepted as of 1/31/2020.

 As part of the evaluation process, we will be reviewing minimum requirements, as well as applicants’ areas of research and prospective goals to consider how these align with Salk's.
 Salk also considers other factors when evaluating applicants, including good citizenship, mentoring skills, and the Institute’s commitment to diversity.